tvrcgo/mobx-react-connect/README.md

 ### Connect component and CSS Modules

+You won't need to set className for element like `className={css.title}` any more.

-- `styleName`: Set **styleName** attribute for element.
-Styles in css modules with same name will be combined into **className** of element.
+- Set `styleName` attribute for element.
+Styles in css module will be combined into `className`.
-- Multi style names is available and they will be joined together.
+- Multiple style names is available, like `styleName='wrap title'`.
+- `styleName` and `className` can be concurrent and styles will be joined together.

 ```js
 import { connect } from 'mobx-react-connect'